techmyth/techmyth.github.io/content/posts/homelab-ontap-documentacion-asbuiltreport.en.md

 ![Text](/img/AsBuildReport_NetApp_ONTAP.webp#center)

-I should make it clear that this report is not designed to replace or compete in any way with the **NetAppDocs** tool.
+I should make it clear that this report is not designed to replace or compete in any way with the `NetAppDocs` tool.
 I noticed many requests on the NetApp forum from various users who have the need to generate an updated report of their storage infrastructure.
 It is for this reason that I took the initiative to create a report available free of charge for NetApp customers and/or users.
-One advantage of using the **AsBuiltReport** project, is that it allows you to create the report in multiple formats (Word, HTML or Text) and it is also possible to automate the sending of the report via email.
+One advantage of using the `AsBuiltReport` project, is that it allows you to create the report in multiple formats (Word, HTML or Text) and it is also possible to automate the sending of the report via email.

 Now, to get started we need to meet the following requirements:

 - Multi-platform Windows, Linux o MAC
 - PowerShell v5.1+ ó v7
-- “NetApp PowerShell Toolkit” >= 9.9.1.2106 powershell module
+- `NetApp PowerShell Toolkit` >= 9.9.1.2106 powershell module
 - AsBuiltReport.Core >= 1.1.0 powershell module

 This report uses PowerShell version 5.+ or PSCore 7, to validate the version you can use the $PSVersionTable variable from the PowerShell shell: